cmusatyalab/hawk/README.md

 # Licensing

-Unless otherwise stated, the source code copyright Carnegie Mellon University and licensed under the GNU General Public License, version 2.
+Unless otherwise stated, the source code is copyright Carnegie Mellon University and licensed under the GNU General Public License, version 2.
 Portions from the following third party sources have been modified and are included in this repository.
-These portions are noted in the source files and are copyright their respective authors with the licenses listed.
+These portions are noted in the source files and are copyrighted by their respective authors with the licenses listed.

 Project | Modified | License
 ---|---|---|